Obesity, causes, symptoms, risk factors and complications

-Actually, there are remedies to obesity.
+There are some lifestyle changes and mindful practices that can help with obesity.
 Even though there has been an increase in obesity and related diseases in the last few decades, it is a relief to know that there are things you can do to prevent obesity or excessive weight gain.

 In order to maintain a healthy weight, you don't make only short-term dietary changes.
-You would need to fully adopt a lifestyle that covers eating healthy and being actively involved in physical activities.
+You would need to fully adopt a lifestyle that includes eating healthy and being actively involved in physical activities.

 However, you should know that there is no perfect diet for everyone.
 What works for someone else might not work for you.
-Thus, it would be best if you choose a dietary plan and lifestyle that is ideal for you.
+Thus, it would be best to choose a diet and lifestyle that is ideal for you.

-An ideal dietary plan should be one that works effectively for you and which you can stick to in the long term.
+An ideal dietary plan should be one that works effectively for you and that you can stick to in the long term.

 Below are some simple things you can start doing now to prevent obesity:

-- Avoid consuming unhealthy fats (saturated and trans fat), instead, stick with the unsaturated fats which are more healthy.
+- Avoid consuming unhealthy fats (saturated and trans fat); instead, stick with unsaturated fats, which are more healthy.

 - Get physically active.
 Develop a workout routine that involves exercising at least thrice a week and stick to the routine.